IBM-Cloud/techxchange-labs/docs/aiobserve-1815/30-monitor-atracker.md

 ## Step 2: Explore your Deployment's Target Configuration

-In the DA deployment, you have 2 targets configured:
+In this environment, you have 2 targets configured that were deployed through the deployable architecture:

 - 1 target sends data to the IBM Cloud Logs instance: `rag-cloud-logs-target`
 - 1 target sends data to the COS bucket: `rag-cos-target`